AndrewHaisting/licks/Lucas/Italian/sugo_di_pomodoro-marinara.md

 - **TT** Balsamic vinegar reduction (Optional)

 ## Instructions:
-1. IN a pot brown the garlic in oil.
+1. In a pot brown the garlic in oil.
 Just until it is golden.
 Do not let parts of the garlic become **dark** brown or black.
 2. Add tomatoes.
 3. Add hot stuff.
 I prefer fresnos, which I just smash once or slice in half.
 You just need to allow liquid to penetrate the skin since you will not cook for a long time.
 4. Add your sprig of basil to the top and allow it to wilt in to the sauce.